dapr/docs/howto/deploy-k8s-prod/README.md

 ## Cluster capacity requirements

-For a production ready Kubernetes cluster deployment, it is recommended you run a cluster of 3 nodes to support a highly-available setup of the control plane.
+For a production ready Kubernetes cluster deployment, it is recommended you run a cluster of 3 worker nodes to support a highly-available setup of the control plane.
 The Dapr control plane pods are designed to be lightweight and require the following resources in a production-ready setup:

+*Note: For more info on CPU and Memory resource units and their meaning, see [this](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes) link*

 | Deployment  | CPU | Memory
 | ------------| ---- | ------